 Possible Side Effects of Drinking Himalayan Sea Salt Lemon Water

-- Don't drink salt water on an empty stomach, as it may cause nausea and vomiting.
+- Drinking too much salt water on an empty stomach may cause nausea and vomiting.

 - Drinking salt water can also cause cramping, bloating, and dehydration.